Graph-enabled Reinforcement Learning for Time Series Forecasting with Adaptive Intelligence: GraphRL Framework

 \subsection{GraphRL Agent}

-In this study, the game learning agent Deep Q-Networks (DQN) algorithm is used.
-The algorithm was introduced by Google's DeepMind for playing Atari game to play games by just observing the screen without any training or prior knowledge about those games.
-In this algorithm, the Q-Learning functions' approximation is computed using the proposed T-GCN model and the learning agent gets rewarded based on the graph network prediction of the right action for the current state.
+In this study, the Deep Q-Networks (DQN) algorithm is used.
+The Deep Q-Networks (DQN) algorithm, developed by Google's DeepMind, was initially designed for playing Atari games.
+This algorithm enabled the AI to learn game strategies directly from visual input, without requiring pre-programmed rules or prior game-specific training.
+In this algorithm, the Q-Learning functions are approximated using the proposed T-GCN model, and the learning agent is rewarded based on the graph network prediction of the right action for the current state.